github/codeql/docs/codeql/codeql-language-guides/data-extensions-to-model-java-dependencies.rst

 - ``summaryModel(package, type, subtypes, name, signature, ext, input, output, kind, provenance)``.
 This is used to summarize how data values from a source flow outside the repository in a dependency of the main code base.
 - ``neutralModel(package, type, name, signature, kind, provenance)``.
 This is similar to a summary model but used to model the flow of values that have only a minor impact on the data flow analysis.

 The extensible predicates are populated using data extensions specified in YAML files.
-For more information about extensible predicates, see ":ref:`extensible-predicates`."
+For more information about extensible predicates, see ":doc:`extensible-predicates`."

 Examples of data extension definitions
 --------------------------------------

 The examples in this section are taken from the standard CodeQL Java query pack published by GitHub.
 They demonstrate how to add tuples to extend extensible predicates that are used by the standard queries.

-For details of the *mini DSLs* that define models for each extensible predicate, see ":ref:`extensible-predicate-reference`."
+For details of the *mini DSLs* that define models for each extensible predicate, see ":doc:`extensible-predicates`."

 Example: Taint sink in the ``java.sql`` package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~